zetzit/zz/README.md

 ### how it looks

-ZZ has strong rust aesthetics, but remains a C dialect at the core.
+ZZ has some go and rust aesthetics, but remains a C dialect at the core.

 ```C++